Overtourism: Causes

-As early as the late 1970s, three main issues related to excessive tourism growth were recognized: (1) Too many visitors; (2) Too much disturbance (e.g., noise); (3) Too many physical impacts (e.g., touristification and destruction of nature).
 Overtourism is observed mostly, but not exclusively, when the number of visitors to a destination, or parts thereof, grows rapidly in a short space of time.
 Also, it is most common in areas where visitors and residents share a physical space.
 In recent years, developments within tourism and outside of tourism have increased contact between residents and visitors and made the impacts of tourism more noticeable.
 In addition to the overall growth of tourist numbers, problems associated with overtourism have been exacerbated by the following developments: